datawiza-inc/AzureAD-SSO-MSGraph-PythonDjangoApp/README.md

 # Datawiza Training Module - Build Python Django Apps with Microsoft Graph via No-Code Datawiza

-This module will introduce you to using No-Code Datwiza to building a Python Django web application with Microsoft Graph.
+This module will introduce you to using No-Code Datwiza to build a Python Django web application with Microsoft Graph.
 It shows two major functionalites:
 - How to enable Micorosft login (Microsoft Azure AD work or personal account)
 - How to call Micorosft Graph API to get the user's data